 Now, remember before, the average cost for each one was $15 and $30, respectively.
 Now, we’re taking and we’re allocating back $673 total for this line, and $376 back to this line.
 So, these are costs that are going get added on to this value here to then be divided by these quantities to come up with the real cost or the landed cost per unit of these items.
 Now, if you want to see a more detailed breakdown of how this is happening, there is a link here.
 When you press on it, it will break it down for you.
 And you’ll see more specifics on where we’re getting and how we’re breaking down the individual cost.
 Okay?

 This is what it means to be tracking the landed cost.
-It's going give you a much better understanding of what bringing in those units into your business and into your revenue stream, what exactly your margins need to be to cover your true cost of acquiring the products.
+It’s going to give you a much better understanding of what bringing those units into your business and into your revenue stream, and what exactly your margins need to be to cover your true cost of acquiring the products.

 That’s it.
 We hope you enjoyed this demonstration of how to use and set up landed cost.

 This is a great in-house inventory management program for small businesses.